Skip to content

 • Title: The title of the subtitle file.

-• Original Script: Information about the author of the original subtitle.
+• Original Script: Information about the original subtitle author.

 • ScriptType: Defines the script version, usually v4.00+.

-• PlayResX and PlayResY: Define the resolution of the video, indicating the display effect of the subtitles at that resolution.
+• PlayResX and PlayResY: Define the video resolution, indicating the display effect of subtitles at that resolution.

 • PlayDepth: The color depth of the video, generally 0.

-• ScaledBorderAndShadow: Specifies whether to scale the border (Outline) and shadow (Shadow) of the subtitles according to the screen resolution. yes means yes, no means no scaling.
+• ScaledBorderAndShadow: Specifies whether to scale the subtitle's outline and shadow according to the screen resolution. yes means yes, no means no scaling.

 • YCbCr Matrix: Specifies the YCbCr matrix used for color conversion.
-In video processing and subtitle rendering, YCbCr is a color space, usually used for video encoding and decoding.
-This setting may affect the display effect of subtitles in different color spaces.
+In video processing and subtitle rendering, YCbCr is a color space commonly used for video encoding and decoding.
+This setting may affect subtitle display under different color spaces.

 2. [V4+ Styles] Section

-This section defines the style of the subtitles; each style can control the font, color, shadow, etc. of the subtitles through fields.
+This section defines subtitle styles.
+Each style can control font, color, shadow, etc., through fields.
 The format is as follows:

 ini